srid99/elementary-setup/INSTRUCTIONS.md

 ### Dropbox

 Run the script to fix the dropbox tray icon issue.
 Before running the script make sure dropbox is installed properly.
+Install doesn't work.
+Has to download directly from the site works.

+	cd ~ && wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -

 ### Synapse

 Run the command `synapse` from command line to open Synapse.
 Goto preferences and select the checkbox to run on startup.

 ### IntelliJ

 Download and install IntelliJ.
 Run the `install.sh` script under intellij folder to fix the icon issue.